 In addition, chemical engineering and chemical engineering joint major candidates are encouraged to complete ENGIN 7 Introduction to Computer Programming for Scientists and Engineers and ENGIN 45 Properties of Materials, if available.
-Chemical engineering applicants are also encouraged to complete BIOLOGY 1A General Biology Lecture.
+Chemical engineering applicants are also encouraged to complete BIOLOGY 1A General Biology Lecture, as well as CHEM 3A Chemical Structure and Reactivity, CHEM 3AL Organic Chemistry Laboratory, CHEM 3B Chemical Structure and Reactivity, and CHEM 3BL Organic Chemistry Laboratory.